Guillemsc/LinuxMintSetup/README.md

 - Find Themes app, and select Papirus-Dark for icons, and DMZ-Black for pointer.
 - Set bottom bar icons to the center.

+# Rofi
+- Install through the terminal with `sudo apt install rofi`.
+-

 # Filesystem
 - Install Thunar through the package manager.
+- Copy the rofi folder from this repo into `~/.config/`
+- Go to Keyboard app, Shortcuts, Add custom shortcut.
+Add shortcut `rofi -show drun` with `Super + R`

 # Misc
 - Find Keyboard app, and turn on Enable key repeat toggle.
-- At the bottom bar, pinned Thunar, Terminal, Vivaldi and Bitwarden.
+- At the bottom bar, pinned Thunar, Terminal, Vivaldi, Spotify and Bitwarden.
 - Find Sound app, Sounds, and disable Showing notification sound.

 # Development
-- Install SmartGit by downloading the program, and placing it on ~/.
+- Install SmartGit by downloading the program, and placing it on `~/`.
 Then add it as launcher app.
-- Install git with sudo apt-get install git.
+- Install git with `sudo apt-get install git`.
-- Create ~/.local/share/unity3d/ for unity to work properly.
+- Create `~/.local/share/unity3d/` for unity to work properly.

 # Adding Launcher Apps
-- Go to ~/.local/share/applications/
+- Go to `~/.local/share/applications/`.
-- Create a file named myapp.desktop
+- Create a file named `myapp.desktop`.
 - Paste this adjusting for the paths:
 ```
 [Desktop Entry]